wesleyegberto/java-testing/README.md

-# java-testing
+# Java Testing

-Project to garther libs and tools to perform tests.
+Project to gather libs and tools to perform tests.

-## Projects
+## Projects:

 ### api-messages-to-test
 Simple project that will be tested.
 To build and run container with Payara: `sh buildAndRun.sh`

+### Rest Assured (rest-assured-test)
+Fluent API to test REST API.